 I’ll get that to you by Friday

 It’s always fun to learn how people define the same words differently based on their personality type.
 When Judgers commit and say, “I’ll get that to you by Friday,” it often means something entirely different than when a Perceiver uses the exact same phrase.
+This can lead to some sticky situations in the workplace and in personal relationships.
 When we ask participants in our workshops to share what they hear when people say “by Friday” it usually breaks down along these lines:

 Judgers